Instructions for Transfer Applicants

 - The Transfer and Guest Mid-Term Report submitted online via the Common Application.
 If you are not currently enrolled in academic courses, you must use this document to describe your current activities.
 Submission is due by November 1 for Spring Entrance, April 1 for Fall Entrance.
 Please contact the Office of Admission if you have any questions.

 - Two Teacher/Faculty Evaluations submitted online via the Common Application.
 These should be completed by college faculty in academic subjects.

 - Transcripts of all college work through the term most recently completed.

 - Applicants for whom English is not the first language should take the Test of English as a Foreign Language (TOEFL).
 A score of 600 (paper-based), 250 (computer-based) or 100 (Internet-based) is the minimum acceptable score.

 - SAT I, SAT II, or ACT scores.
 The submission of standardized test scores is optional.
 You may choose to submit test scores if you feel they will strengthen and enhance your other application credentials.
 However, you will not be at a disadvantage should you choose not to submit your scores.

 - Arts Supplement.
-The Arts Supplement may be filled out online with the Common Application, or downloaded and mailed.
+The Arts Supplement must be filled out online with the Common Application.